mcormier/blog/_posts/2008-08-23-dock-drags.md

 ### Registering for supported files

-If you want to support file drags you have to add some more kode and some more groovy xml to the plist file.
+If you want to support file drags you have to add some more code and some more groovy xml to the plist file.
 In our sample application we will add some xml that states that we support all files and simply log the file names in the code.

 {% highlight xml %}
 <key>CFBundleDocumentTypes</key>